Part I

 Living from the center is not apathy; it is available engagement.

-- Boundary: A friend asks for help you cannot honestly give.
-Feel the flare (Eros), breathe to the feet (Form), and answer from value (Soul): “I care about you.
+When a friend asks for help you cannot honestly give, feel the flare (Eros), breathe to the feet (Form), and answer from value (Soul): “I care about you.
 I’m not able to take this on.
 Let’s explore other options.”
 Spacious, firm, kind.

 Daily touchstone (≈10-minute full practice):